Intel dossier

 Core Thesis

 Corpus Christi is an energy-infrastructure moat market, not a general-purpose port logistics story.
-The competitive advantage is structural and physical: the #1 U.S. crude oil export terminal, a 54-ft channel depth enabling VLCC access, and Cheniere's multi-train LNG expansion building out one of the largest LNG export complexes in the world.
-These are not cyclical amenities — they are long-duration infrastructure assets that create a demand floor for industrial real estate unlike anything available in a typical secondary logistics market.
+The competitive advantage is structural and physical: the source stack reports the Port of Corpus Christi as the #1 U.S. crude oil export terminal, with a 54-ft channel depth enabling VLCC access, and Cheniere's multi-train LNG expansion building out major LNG export capacity.
+These are long-duration infrastructure assets that create a differentiated demand floor for industrial real estate, but downstream work should keep the exact source date and metric definition attached to the #1 export claim.

 The allocation question is not whether the demand is real.
 It is whether the investor can price the risk layer honestly.
 Hurricane exposure is not a tail risk here — it is a permanent structural cost.
-Insurance premiums have risen 40–80% since 2020.
-Any industrial underwriting that does not model NNN leases with tenant-borne insurance obligations, or that uses generic Gulf Coast cap rate benchmarks without a storm-surge adjustment, is underpricing the market.
+The source stack reports materially higher post-2020 insurance costs, but the exact geography, line of coverage, and methodology need preservation before the 40%–80% range is reused as a Corpus-specific underwriting input.
+Any industrial underwriting that does not model NNN leases with tenant-borne insurance obligations, or that uses generic Gulf Coast cap-rate benchmarks without a storm-surge adjustment, is underpricing the market.
 Capital that can isolate the infrastructure moat and transfer the weather risk to operators will find the market structurally interesting.
 Capital that cannot make that separation should look elsewhere.

 Allocation Frame